 Cattle behaviour/cognition – Dan Weary (University of British Columbia, Canada)

-In 2015, I received a DFG (German Research Foundation) fellowship to study complex human-animal interactions in goats at Queen Mary University of London.
-The main goals of this project were to investigate what kind of information goats extract from humans and how they use it in their decision-making processes.
+In 2015, I was happy to receive a 2-year fellowship from the DFG (German Research Foundation) in which I study human-animal interactions in goats at Queen Mary University of London.
+The main goals of this project have been to investigate the kind of information goats extract from humans and how they use it in their decision-making processes.
 Our results indicate that goats, similar to dogs, show human-directed behaviour when confronted with a task they cannot solve on their own, differentiate between human attentional states, and learn socially from humans in a spatial problem-solving task.

 We also found that personality traits of goats affect their performance in various learning and cognitive tasks.
 All tests were conducted at Buttercups Sanctuary for Goats in Kent/UK.